wireapp/wire-server/docs/src/developer/reference/oauth.md

 }
 ```

-The expiration time the response (`expires_in`) refers to the expiration time of the access token.
+The expiration time in the response (`expires_in`) refers to the expiration time of the access token.

 ### Accessing a resource